Waiouru Military Camp

 Waiouru Military Camp is a camp of the New Zealand Army in the central North Island of New Zealand near Waiouru.

 All New Zealand Army soldiers complete their initial basic training, the All Arms Recruit Course (AARC), at Waiouru Military Camp.
 The camp is also the site of the army marae.
-The marae is the home of Ngāti Tūmatauenga, literally 'the tribe of the God of War', the Māori name for the New Zealand Army.
+The marae is the home of Ngāti Tūmatauenga, literally 'the tribe of the God of War', the Te Reo Māori term for the New Zealand Army.

 History

 The New Zealand government chose the sheep station at Waiouru as the location of a North Island training area for its Territorial Forces in the 1930s.
 The sheep station had large areas of inexpensive open land, and existing road and rail access to the North Island coastline.
 The artillery was the first branch of the New Zealand Army to use Waiouru.
 In 1937, Waiouru farmhand Cedric Arthur wrote: